DataDog/hiring-engineers/answers.md

 * [Assigning Tags](https://docs.datadoghq.com/tagging/assigning_tags/?tab=agentv6v7)
 * [Agent Configuration Files](https://docs.datadoghq.com/agent/guide/agent-configuration-files/?tab=agentv6v7)

-Tags can be assigned easily to Datadog Agents with a few lines in their `datadog.yaml` config files.
+Tags can be assigned easily to Datadog Agents by adding/modifying a few lines in their `datadog.yaml` config files.
 In addition to the reserved tags (`host`, `device`, `source`, and `service`), I figured two more might be useful:

 * `owner` to indicate who owns/manages the Agent
 * `environment` to indicate the environment in which that particular Agent is running

 The sky is the limit with tags.
-They're used nearly everywhere in the Datadog platform to [provide more granularity to dashboards, monitors, and more](https://docs.datadoghq.com/tagging/#using-tags).
+They're used nearly everywhere in the Datadog platform to [provide further granularity to dashboards, monitors, and more](https://docs.datadoghq.com/tagging/#using-tags).
 This hiring assignment didn't have me spinning up multiple Datadog Agents.
 But if it did, tags would allow me to easily differentiate between Agents throughout the assignment.

 Contents of `/etc/datadog-agent/datadog.yaml`:
 ```yaml